rbi-mtm/ams/day2/README.md

 > One such example is [WIEN2k](https://en.wikipedia.org/wiki/WIEN2k).

-Take a look at the pseudopotential file that we'll be using for silicon simulations:
+Take a look at the pseudopotential file that we'll be using for silicon calculations:

 ```bash
 less pseudo/Si.pz-vbc.UPF